Top 10 Most Greedy Companies

 Absolutely shameless, they will resort to any and all means, be they legal or questionable, to exploit consumers and gamers alike.

-Apple Apple Inc. is an American multinational technology company that specializes in consumer electronics, software and online services headquartered in Cupertino, California, United States.
-Apple is the largest technology company by revenue (totaling US $365.8 billion in 2021) and as of May 2022, and, as... read more
+Apple Apple Inc. is an American multinational technology company that specializes in consumer electronics, software, and online services, headquartered in Cupertino, California.
+Apple was the largest technology company by revenue in 2021, totaling $365.8 billion, and as of June 2022, it was the world's biggest... read more

 They intentionally make older devices unusable by manipulating software, which adds to electronic waste.
 Good companies become better by either improving their product or reducing costs.
 Apple hasn't done either.